Brown-University-Library/django_template_42_project/README.md

 Includes a few nice-practices:
 - nothing private is in the project-repo; fostering public repos.
+- shows pattern to keep views.py functions short-ish manager functions (eg views.version()).
-- log-formatting shows the file, function, and line-number.
+- log-formatting shows useful stuff.
 - git branch/commit url is constructed in a way that avoids the new `dubious ownership` error.
 - includes a couple of client-get tests that respond differentially to dev and prod settings.
 - dev-only error-check url (enables confirmation that email-admins-on-error is set up correctly).